Skip to content

 Core strength is absolutely critical in building a strong, bulletproof lower back.
 However, core strength can be looked at through a completely wrong lens.
 The "Core" includes the abdominals, obliques, QL, lower back muscles, glutes, hip flexors, and everything that assists in keeping the torso upright.

 The most common way to overlook core strength is to view the abs (especially the frontal Rectus Abdominis) as the sole member of the core.
-The abs are only part of the picture of lower back strength training - refer to the muscles above for a more inclusive picture of the core.
+The front abs are only part of the picture of lower back strength training - refer to the muscles above for a more inclusive picture of the core.

 Common Mistakes With Lower Back Strength Training